 Zanesville Metropolitan Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-Sufficiency programs.
-As of October 28th, 2021, Zanesville Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.
+As of May 27th, 2022, Zanesville Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.

 Zanesville Metropolitan Housing Authority serves Muskingum County.

 |Zanesville Metropolitan Housing Authority Public Housing||Open Until Further Notice|

 More information about Zanesville Metropolitan Housing Authority can be found on its website at http://www.zanesvillehousing.org/.

 Representatives of Zanesville Metropolitan Housing Authority may be available by phone at (740) 454-8566.
 Unless otherwise noted above, applications will not be provided or accepted by phone.